markchen0308/IOT/ble_peripheral/README.txt

-This project teach how to use nodejs ble module 'bleno' to play ble as peripheral
+This project teaches how to use nodejs ble module 'bleno' to play ble as peripheral

 1. install bluetooth module